Top 10 German Cities

 Cons

-• Weather most of the year is dark and rainy
+• Weather most of the year is dark and rainy.
+The wind coming off the coast is always a factor!

 • Population is considered reserved and not as outgoing